What is the Best Health Insurance in Alberta for 2024?

 What's the health insurance system in Alberta?

-Alberta has a publicly administered and funded health care system that allows eligible residents to access medically-necessary hospital and health care services.
+Alberta has a publicly administered and funded healthcare system that allows eligible residents to access medically-necessary hospital and healthcare services.
 This plan is called the Alberta Health Care Insurance Plan.
 So what does the Alberta health care insurance plan provide?
-Also referred to as AHCIP, it covers health care costs such as medically-necessary physician’s visits, diagnostic services (like labs tests and x-rays) and hospital accommodation.
+Also referred to as AHCIP, it covers health care costs such as medically necessary physician’s visits, diagnostic services (like lab tests and x-rays) and hospital accommodation.

-However, comprehensive cover and access to dental care, vision care and prescription medications are not covered under the Alberta Health Care Insurance Plan.
-You will need supplemental insurance (a private health insurance plan) to cover these needs and avoid substantial out-of-pocket expenses.
+However, comprehensive coverage and access to dental care, vision care and prescription medications are not covered under the Alberta Health Care Insurance Plan.
+You will need supplemental private insurance (a private health insurance plan) to cover these needs and avoid substantial out-of-pocket expenses.

 How to get AHCIP?